mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 2017).

-To characterize functional sensitivity, we evaluated the differential t-contrasts +/- (ULLR-URLL) and report results both with and without multiple comparison correction.
-For visualization, Figures 5-7 show activations without correction, at a threshold of p\<0.001 (t\>3.22).
-This helps to demonstrate the spatial specificity of activations.
-By contrast, Table 1 reports activations under whole-brain family-wise error (FWE) correction at the cluster level (p\<0.05), with a cluster defining threshold (p\<0.001) that corresponds to the threshold used for visualization.
+To characterize functional sensitivity, we evaluated the differential t-contrasts +/- (ULLR-URLL) and report results at an individual voxel-level threshold of p\<0.001 (t\>3.22).
+For quantification in the results tables, we report activations under whole-brain family-wise error (FWE) correction at the cluster level (p\<0.05), given this voxel-level threshold (p\<0.001) for cluster definition.
+For visualization in the results figures, we omitted multiple-comparison correction, to study spatial activation extent and specificity.

 Spatial specificity of the activation was qualitatively assessed by overlaying the thresholded t-contrast maps for both contrasts onto the anatomically